Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Introduction

 \section{Introduction}

-In a Fisher market, one of the most fundamental models for resource allocation~\cite{Fisher-seminal}, agents (users) spend a budget of (artificial) currency to purchase goods that maximize their utilities while a central planner sets prices on capacity-constrained goods.
-Since Fisher introduced his seminal framework, a focal point of the Fisher market literature has been in developing methods to compute market \emph{equilibria}\footnote{A market equilibrium corresponds to a (uniform) price vector (for all users) and an allocation of goods to users such that all goods are sold, and users obtain a utility-maximizing bundle of goods that is affordable under the set prices.
-We refer to Section~\ref{sec:preliminaries} for a formal definition of an equilibrium price vector.}.
-Most notably, in a seminal work, Eisenberg and Gale~\cite{EisGale} developed a convex program that maximizes the (weighted) Nash social welfare objective\footnote{In the special that all buyers have the same budgets, the market equilibrium outcome maximizes the (unweighted) Nash social welfare objective and is known as a competitive equilibrium from equal incomes (CEEI)~\cite{VARIAN197463}.}, i.e., the (weighted) geometric mean of all users' utilities~\cite{nash1950bargaining,kaneko1979nash}, to compute equilibrium prices and the corresponding allocations for a broad range of utility functions.
-Despite the many desirable properties of the Eisenberg-Gale program\footnote{We refer to Section~\ref{sec:offline} for a detailed discussion of the properties of the optimal allocations of the Eisenberg-Gale program.}~\cite{VARIAN197463,VARIAN1976249}, including it being polynomial time solvable~\cite{ye2008path,jain2007polynomial}, computing equilibrium prices via a centralized optimization problem relies on complete information on users' utilities and budgets, which are typically unavailable in practice.
+The study of market \emph{equilibria} is central to economic theory and corresponds to a (uniform) price vector (for all agents) and an allocation of goods to agents (users) such that the \emph{market clears}~\citep{walras1954elements}, i.e., all goods are sold, while users obtain an affordable utility-maximizing bundle of goods under the set prices.
+One of the most fundamental equilibrium models for resource allocation is that of a Fisher market~\citep{Fisher-seminal}, wherein users spend a budget of (artificial) currency to purchase goods that maximize their utilities while a central planner sets prices on capacity-constrained goods.
+Since Fisher introduced his seminal framework, a focal point of the literature has been in developing methods to compute market equilibria.
+In a seminal work,~\cite{EisGale} developed a convex program that maximizes the (weighted) Nash social welfare objective to compute equilibrium prices and the corresponding allocations for a broad range of utility functions.
+In the setting when all buyers have the same budgets, the market equilibrium outcome corresponding to the solution of the Eisenberg-Gale program that maximizes the (unweighted) Nash social welfare objective is known as a competitive equilibrium from equal incomes (CEEI)~\citep{VARIAN197463}.